cellsjs/piscosour/docs/developers/guides/16-testing.md

 Needed to test `steps`, `plugins` (coming soon) and `contexts` (coming soon)

-- This tests resides on the `test` folder of a recipe module.
+- These tests reside on the `test` folder of a recipe module.
-- Only need the recipe to be tested and its dependencies.
+- It just needs the recipe to be tested and its dependencies.
-- Could generate coverage with this kind of tests
+- You could generate coverage with this kind of tests

 ### <a name="testingSteps"></a> Testing steps

-Steps only needs dependency to piscosour on devDependencies.
+Steps only need dependency to piscosour on devDependencies.
 Add dependencies to mocha and chai too.

-`NOTE:` If you need a context definition for the step execution the dependency to the context has to be on devDependencies too. for exemple `pisco-cells-contexts`
+`NOTE:` If you need a context definition for the step execution, then the dependency to the context has to be on devDependencies too. for example `pisco-contexts`

 package.json: